-Following this model specification, we created two different large-scale GAM7on a high performance server with s.
-The first GAM assessed the tongue trajectories for the two groups of speakers for the 70 dialect words (about 1.5 million positions, taking about 4 hours on a 36-core Intel Xeon E5-2699 v3), while the second GAM focused on the 27 CVC sequences pronounced in standard Dutch (about 500,000 positions, taking about 1 hour on the same server).As the model fit revealed that only SFs and fixed-effect factors reached significance, we report the results on the basis of the simpler model:
+Following this model specification, we fitted a single large-scale GAM on 1.7 million tongue sensor positions.
+The model took about 7 hours to fit the model on a high performance server with 32 Intel Xeon E5-2699 v3 processors.
+As the model fit revealed that only by=IsCVC SFs and IsTA fixed-effect factors reached significance, we report the results on the basis of the simpler model:

+model = bam(Pos ~ s(Time,by=SensorAxis) + SensorAxis +

+IsTA.T1.HO + IsTA.T1.PO + IsTA.T2.HO +

+IsTA.T2.PO + IsTA.T3.HO + ISTA.T3.PO +